davidlacho/barChart/README.md

 ];
 ```
 ### options Parameter
 The `options` parameter is optional.
-If you wish to use barChartIt's default options, please omit this parameter.
+If you wish to use barChart's default options, please omit this parameter.
 The `options` parameter must be a JavaScript object containing the following customizable key value pairs.
 All key value pairs are optional:
 ``title``: must be of type string.
 Adds a title to the top of the bar chart.
 ``titleFontSize``: must be of type number.
 Adjusts the title font size.
 ``titleFontColour``: must be of type string.
 Defines the title colour.
 Can be either a CSS Colour Name or hex value.